Senna Comasco

-Senna Comasco is a comune (municipality) in the Province of Como in the Italian region Lombardy, located about 35 km north of Milan and about 6 km south of Como.
+Senna Comasco is a comune (municipality) in the Province of Como in the Italian region of Lombardy.
+It is located about 35 km north of Milan and about 6 km south of Como.
 As of 31 December 2004, it had a population of 2,995 and an area of 2.7 km2.

-The municipality of Senna Comasco contains the frazione (subdivision) Navedano.
+The municipality of Senna Comasco contains the frazione (subdivision) of Navedano.

 Senna Comasco borders the following municipalities: Cantù, Capiago Intimiano, Casnate con Bernate, Como, Cucciago.